top of page

 Plus.AI’s strategy to get that volume of data is to mass produce inexpensive retrofit kits and launch a system at scale early to reach their goal of 8 billion real world driving miles.
 Aurora Trucking’s strategy differs by creating purpose-built machines and getting that data through “simulated miles” with virtual driving programs, similar to video games.
 As of 2021, they were generating 22 million miles of simulation data per day to train their algorithm.
 Aurora Trucking claims these simulations give them an advantage by being able to replicate and train their algorithm repeatedly on rare incidents.
 This method may very well create some advantages.
 But a computer simulation is a programmer's interpretation of the real world.
 Reality is excruciatingly difficult to program.

-The lateral rotating beams of Aurora's First Light LIDAR (laser radar) as seen reflecting off their trailer during a run to Houston, Texas on I-45 in July of 2023.
-These systems help build a three-dimensional environment in real time to help the system navigate and percieve threats.
+The lateral rotating beams of Aurora's First Light LIDAR (laser radar) can be seen reflecting off their trailer during a run to Houston, Texas on I-45 in July of 2023.
+These systems help build a three-dimensional environment in real time to help the system navigate and perceive threats.

 YearJ_1157IMG_1153_20220609.jpg